 The greatest singers, dancers, painters, writers, and filmmakers recognize that the most original, and even transformative, ideas actually come from the core of our being, which is accessed through an "open-mind consciousness. " In ancient traditions, open-mind consciousness was considered to be a spiritual awakening, the great enlightenment that dissolves the darkness of confusion and fear , and ushers in peace, happiness , clarity, and contentment.
 Today the notion that there's one formulaic way to achieve this spiritual awakening and creative vibrancy has been blown apart.
+You don't have to run off to a monastery or practice meditation for thirty years before attaining a breakthrough.
+Recursive Incentive Scheme to Get Lots of Help in a Hurry.
 Trying to get a large group of people help you in a task is sometimes called "crowdsourcing. " There are several accepted strategies for doing this, but a recent study reported in Science by Galeb Pickard and six colleagues at a M.I.T. media laboratory reveals an approach that seemed to work when they had to complete the task in a hurry.

 As they point out, gettting crowdsourcing accomplished in a hurry is particularly relevant to such practical common problems as search-and-rescue operations, tracking an outlaw on the run, managing public health responses in a disease outbreak, and even promoting the candidacy of a political candidate.
 The spur for this research was a contest sponsored by the Defense Advanced Projects Research Projects (DARPA).